Keys To Caregiving

-Keys to Caregiving is a research based 1 day workshop and learning program from the Barnard Centre University of Washington.
-The program provides important information on newborn and infant behaviour which builds competence and confidence in practitioners and their work with families.
+Keys to Caregiving is a research-based learning program from the parent Child Relationship Program Barnard Centre University of Washington.
+The program provides important information on newborn, infant and child behaviour which builds competence and confidence in practitioners and their work with families.
 The course builds practitioner knowledge on infant cues, infant states, state modulation and the importance of the feeding interaction.

-- It increases both provider and caregiver’s knowledge of the infant’s amazing abilities
+- It increases both practitioner and parent/caregiver’s knowledge of the infant and child’s amazing abilities

 - It builds confidence and competence in parent/caregiver’s care of their infants